 Not long ago, Sanjana Sajhi, a trans woman in Kerala, who was helping people by selling Biryani food packets, attempted suicide as she was despondent with cyberbullying and false accusations against her.
 Many teenagers and even adults are forced into the illegal practice of ‘conversion therapy’ by orthodox parents to “cure the abnormality” of their child just because he/she/they are not heterosexual.

 The unfortunate incident of a 21-year-old student, Anjana Harish — who committed suicide because she was subjected to inhumane mental and physical abuse in conversion therapy- brought a wave on social media.
 People stood united for the much-needed ban on the illegal practice of conversion therapy.

-We have many Sanjana Sajhis and Anjana Harishs struggling for their fundamental rights just to fit into our heteronormative society and carry out a respectable life without any fear of discrimination and torture — neither physical nor mental.
-“Be the change you want to see,” together, we can be the change and bring about the change, so nobody becomes a victim to lack of humanity.
+Many Sanjana Sajhis and Anjana Harishs struggle for their fundamental rights just to fit into our heteronormative society and carry out a respectable life without any fear of discrimination and torture — neither physical nor mental.
+“Be the change you want to see,” together, we can be the change and bring about the change so nobody becomes a victim of to lack of humanity.

 To end this article on a positive note, as a student studying at Manipal, it fills my heart with immense pride to see Dr. Trinetra Haldar Gummaraju.
 A trans woman studying at Kasturba Medical College (KMC), Manipal, choosing an LGBTQ flag, recently waved the rainbow flag of her triumph as she accomplished her dreams by becoming a doctor intern.